3I/ATLAS: Observability

 As the comet approached the 29 October 2025 perihelion passage, the comet's solar elongation or angular separation from the Sun in the sky continued to decrease, which narrowed down its visibility to only equatorial regions of Earth just after sunset.
 The comet was less than 30 degrees from the Sun from 1 October 2025 to 9 November 2025.
 The reason for 3I/ATLAS's decreasing solar elongation before perihelion is because the comet came to solar conjunction (on the opposite side of the Sun from Earth) on 21 October 2025, 8 days before perihelion.
 This means 3I/ATLAS appeared behind the Sun (Note: The minimum angular separation between the Sun and 3I/ATLAS was 2.59 degrees on 21 October 2025 when the comet was 2.4 AU from Earth.) from Earth during the comet's perihelion, so the comet was not observable from Earth during this time.
 The comet passed close to Mars during that month and Mars orbiters may be able to observe the comet near perihelion.
 The faint comet was observable from 18 to 24 October with the GOES-19 weather satellite that can see objects down to magnitude 12.
 During the same period it was also observed by Solar and Heliospheric Observatory and the Polarimeter to Unify the Corona and Heliosphere satellites.

-After 3I/ATLAS passed perihelion, it became visible in the sky again just before sunrise in November 2025.Further observations and spectrometry was conducted by PRL scientists from the 1.2m infra-red telescope on Mount Abu in mid-November 2025.The comet may grow dimmer and its solar elongation will increase as it moves away from the Sun.
+After 3I/ATLAS passed perihelion, it became visible in the sky again just before sunrise in November 2025.
+Further observations and spectrometry was conducted by Physical Research Laboratory scientists from the 1.2m infra-red telescope on Mount Abu in mid-November 2025.
+The comet grew dimmer and its solar elongation increased as it moved away from the Sun.
 During December 2025, the comet will move through the constellations Virgo and Leo and its brightness is expected to become dimmer than apparent magnitude 12.

+On 11 December 2025, the comet passed less than two degrees from the half Moon.
+By 11 December 2025, the comet went more than 90 degrees from the Sun and became observable at midnight.
+But opposition, when the comet was up all night at an elongation of 177.6 degrees, did not occur until 22 January 2026, when the comet was predicted to be much fainter.